Josefsosa/cli-gulp-starter/README.md

 ## Prerequisites

-You need to have Node.js and npm
+You need to have Node.js and npm as well as nvm
-•Support Node v4 - latest
+- Support Node v4 - latest
-•Support npm v3 - latest
+- Support npm v3 - latest

 ## Installation